Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Introduction

 \section{Introduction}

 Biological tissues are composed of complex arrangements of cells in space that enable them to perform a variety of functions.
 To understand how these functions emerge from cell--cell interactions taking place in these complex arrangements, new quantitative approaches based on networks have been developed~\cite{graner-etal-2008,fischer-bassel-kollmannsberger-2023,strauss-etal-2022,vicente-munuera-etal-2020}.
-These networks represent cell--cell communication pathways due for example to the adjacency of cells in plants and confluent epithelial cell layers~\cite{escudero-etal-2011,jackson-etal-bassel-2019}, or due to branching cellular dendrites connecting near and far cells, such as in the neural network in the brain~\cite{sporns2013structure,sporns2005human} and in the osteocyte network in bone~\cite{kerschnitzki-etal-2013,mader-etal-2013,buenzli-sims-2015,kollmannsberger-etal-2017}.
+These networks represent cell--cell communication pathways due for example to the adjacency of cells in plants and confluent epithelial cell layers~\cite{escudero-etal-2011,jackson-etal-bassel-2017,jackson-etal-bassel-2019}, or due to branching cellular dendrites connecting near and far cells, such as in the neural network in the brain~\cite{sporns2013structure,sporns2005human} and in the osteocyte network in bone~\cite{kerschnitzki-etal-2013,mader-etal-2013,buenzli-sims-2015,kollmannsberger-etal-2017}.
 Distributed networks also arise in cardiovascular, respiratory, plant vascular and root systems~\cite{banavar-maritan-rinaldo-1999}.
 In all these biological systems, understanding how network architecture influences transport properties of signals propagating through these networks is important to assess tissue functional behaviour~\cite{strogatz-2001}.
+For example, transport properties may affect the efficiency of nutrient delivery and waste product removal in surrounding tissues.
+In plants, signalling through the cell-to-cell communication network regulates growth, patterning, and defense mechanisms~\cite{maule-etal-2012,jackson-etal-bassel-2019}.

 Random walks are an effective way to describe stochastic reaction--diffusion processes occurring on networks~\cite{masuda2017random,porter-gleeson-2016}.
 They have been used to describe disease spread in social networks, the spread of opinions in voting models~\cite{vilone-vespignani-castellano-2002}, and transportation systems~\cite{barrat-barthelemy-2008,barrat-barthelemy-vespignani-2005}.
 Several common reaction--diffusion continuum models, such as Fisher--KPP and activator--inhibitor models, are generalised to networks using discrete Laplacians to investigate signal propagation~\cite{merris-1994,hens-etal-2019,falco-2022,putra-etal-goriely-2023} and spatio-temporal patterns induced by dynamic instabilities~\cite{othmer-scriven-1971,othmer-scriven-1974,horsthemke-lam-moore-2004,nakao-mikhailov-2010,tambyah-etal-2021}.